 The residency requirement waiting period is the perfect opportunity to strengthen your case and ensure each aspect of your divorce are aligned with your future needs.

-If you are a new or existing California resident and are considering divorce, contact our Los Angeles family law attorneys today by calling (310) 552-3500 to schedule a free consultation and discover how we can help you confidently plan for your future.
+If you are a new or existing California resident and are considering divorce, contact our Los Angeles family law attorneys today by calling (310) 552-3500 to schedule a consultation and discover how we can help you confidently plan for your future.